-(a) for one session subjects, the end of the seventh week of that session (16 April or 3 September)

-(b) for whole year subjects, the end of the second week of Session 2 (30 July).

-(5) Withdrawal from Course - Refunds
+- (a) for one session subjects, the end of the seventh week of that session (22 April or 9 September) - (b) for whole year subjects, the end of the second week of Session 2 (5 August). - (5) Withdrawal from Course Refunds Student Activities Fees

-Whether or not a student's withdrawal entails academic penalties (covered in item (4) above) there are rules governing possible fee refunds in the case of complete withdrawal from a course, as follows:
+Whether or not a student's withdrawal entails academic penalties (covered in item (4) above) there are rules governing possible student activities fee refunds in the case of complete withdrawal from a course.